ADU Build Cost Calculator

 Subtotal = BaseCost + Permits + Design + Utility

 Construction budgets rarely proceed without surprises.
 Unforeseen soil conditions, lumber price spikes, or design revisions can all inflate expenses.
-For this reason, builders often include a contingency—typically ten to fifteen percent of the subtotal—to absorb overruns.
-The calculator allows users to specify a contingency percentage, which is applied multiplicatively:
+Builders often include a contingency—typically ten to fifteen percent of the subtotal—to absorb overruns.
+The calculator applies the contingency percentage multiplicatively:

 The grand total is then the subtotal plus the contingency amount.
 This layered approach mirrors how professional estimators build budgets and offers a transparent window into the components that drive final costs.
 The calculator outputs this total along with a breakdown of the base and contingency portions to guide decision making.